 - At last, ootid when undergoes the process of fertilization it forms a non-motile, large and spherical ovum and second polar body that degenerates.

 There are some facts that we must know about both the processes.
 So, let us discuss a few points that we should remember to know more about spermatogenesis and oogenesis.

 - Spermatogenesis takes 70 days to form sperm from spermatogonium.

 - A spermatogonium forms four spermatozoa or sperms.

 - One primary spermatocyte will produce two secondary spermatocytes.

-- The number of chromosomes is 46 in human, therefore as there is no meiosis division in the Spermatogonium, therefore, the chromosomal number will be the same I.e. 46 in primary spermatocyte.
-But when primary spermatocyte undergoes meiosis cell division 1 and 2, therefore, the chromosomal number becomes half i.e. 23 in the secondary spermatocytes, spermatids and sperms.
+- The number of chromosomes is 46 in human.
+Therefore as there is no meiosis division in the spermatogonium, the chromosomal number will be the same, i.e. 46 in primary spermatocyte.
+But when primary spermatocyte undergoes meiosis cell division 1 and 2, the chromosomal number will become half, i.e. 23 in the secondary spermatocytes, spermatids and sperms.

 - In one ejaculation, 200-300 million sperms produce, in which 60% are non-motile and 40% are motile.

-- If there is 20million/ml of semen, then the condition refers to “Oligospermia” which cause infertility because the normal range should be within 100million/ml of semen in a male.
+- If there is 20million/ml of semen, then the condition will be termed as oligospermia, which causes infertility because the normal range should be within 100million/ml of semen in a male.

 Points to remember in Oogenesis: